-Under the best practice provision 2.1.7 and 2.1.8, two out of five members of the Supervisory Board are considered not to be independent.
-One member has had an important business relationship with the company in the year prior to the appointment and one member was appointed as representative of a legal entity which holds at least ten percent.
+Under the best practice provision 2.1.7 and 2.1.8, three out of five members of the Supervisory Board are considered not to be independent.
+One member has a shareholding in the company of at least ten percent and one member was appointed as representative of a legal entity which holds at least ten percent.
 The third member has a relative by blood in the first degree that is a member of the management board or supervisory board – or is a representative in some other way – of a legal entity which holds at least ten percent of the shares in the company.
 The Group deviates from this provision as it finds it necessary for its Supervisory Board members to have a good understanding of the complex environment in which the company operates.
 Furthermore, the representation of (persons in the direct line of descent to) the founder and majority shareholder of B&S Group, contribute to the long-term commitment towards value creation and continuity.

 Establishment of committees

 The Group reserves the right to deviate from provision 2.3.2 for practical reasons.
 The regulation of committees states that if the Supervisory Board consists of more than four members, it shall appoint an Audit committee, a Remuneration committee and a Selection and Appointment committee.
 In the period under review, this provision was deviated from as the Selection and Appointment committee and the Remuneration committee were combined to form one committee.

 Cancelling the binding nature of a nomination or dismissal